Oriented Spanners: Introduction

-Therefore, in \cref{sec:1D}, we start with one-dimensional point sets.
-For such a point set $P$ with $n$ points, we can give a minimum spanner with $3n-6$ edges.
+Therefore, in \Cref{sec:1D}, we start with one-dimensional point sets.
+For such a point set with $n$ points, we can give a $1$-spanner with $3n-6$ edges.
 However, if we are interested in a one-dimensional result analogous to minimum plane spanners, this spanner is not suitable: it has no plane embedding with leftmost and rightmost point on the outer face.
 Therefore, we restrict our attention to a graph class that is closer to the plane case for two-dimensional point sets: one-page book embeddings.

-We show how to compute a $t$-spanner which is a one-page plane book embedding for a one-dimensional point set in \cref{sec:1D-1PPB}.
+We show how to compute a $t$-spanner which is a one-page plane book embedding for a one-dimensional point set in \Cref{sec:1D-1PPB}.
 We prove that with a greedy algorithm, we can always generate such a $t$-spanner with $t \leq 5$ in $\bigo(n \log n) $ time.
-An optimal one-page plane spanner can be computed in $\bigo(n^8)$ time (\cref{theo:opt-alg-1PPB}).
+An optimal one-page plane spanner can be computed in $\bigo(n^7)$ time.

-As the resulting spanner is outerplanar, this particular class of graphs is also motivated by the problem of finding a minimum plane spanner for points in convex position.
-Using these results, in \cref{sec:2D-greedy}, we show that suitably orienting the greedy triangulation leads to oriented $\bigo(1)$-spanners for two-dimensional point sets in convex position (\cref{theo:alg-2D-greedy-convex}).
+As a one-page plane spanner is outerplanar, this particular class of graphs is also motivated by the problem of finding a minimum plane spanner for points in convex position.
+Using these results, in \Cref{sec:2D-greedy}, we show that suitably orienting the greedy triangulation leads to oriented $\bigo(1)$-spanners for two-dimensional point sets in convex position.
 For general (non-convex) point sets, there are examples where all orientations of the greedy triangulation have large dilation.

 The greedy triangulation fulfils the $\alpha$-diamond-property~\cite{DasJ89}, and all triangulations with this property are undirected $\bigo(1)$-spanners.
 This raises the question whether all triangulations fulfilling this property are also oriented $\bigo(1)$-spanners for convex point sets.
-In \cref{sec:other_triangulations} we answer this question negatively.
+In \Cref{sec:other_triangulations} we answer this question negatively.